rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>College Council Representatives</strong><br/>
         dcsa_council_reps AT darwin.cam.ac.uk<br/>
-        Daniel HUGENROTH<br/>
+        Ivan SHLAMOVITZ<br/>
         <p align="justify">
-Daniel is a first-year PhD student in computer science where he researches systems that provide strong metadata privacy.
+Iván is a first-year PhD student in Molecular Biology at the LMB, studying transcription.
+He has a deep addiction to mate, science policy, dipping in the Cam and all things Boca Juniors.
 <br><br>

         </p>